SCPNet/Codes-for-SCPNet/README.md

 - **2023-05** Preliminary codes are released.
 - **2023-02** Our SCPNet is accepted by CVPR 2023 (**Highlight**)!
 - **2022-11** Our method ranks **1st** in **SemanticKITTI Semantic Scene Completion Challenge**, with mIoU=36.7.
--  We provide the source code of SCPNet, it includes a complete sub-network without an encoder-decoder structure and a segmentation sub-network obtained by replacing the cylindrical partition of Cylinder3D with conventional cubic partition.
+- SCPNet is comprised of a novel completion sub-network without an encoder-decoder structure and a segmentation sub-network obtained by replacing the cylindrical partition of Cylinder3D with conventional cubic partition.

 ## Installation